 Ciudad Jardin Beach is further east.
 A beautiful beach with golden sand and a length of 450 metres.
 The promenade and cycle lane run alongside this excellent beach.

 Further east still is the massive Playa de Palma beach (picture above).
 This beach has a length of over 4 kilometres of golden sand.
 Playa de Palma is actually one of the busier resorts along this stretch of coastline.

 Located to the west beyond the marina are the beaches of Cala Major and Illetas.
 Both beaches are around 200 metres in length.

 Port de Mallorca Marina

-Port de Mallorca marina is possibly the best marina on the island with moorings for boats of 12 – 50 metres in length.
-The marina offers quite a few additional services which include clamping and 24 hour surveillance.
-This modern Palma marina was built to be comfortable with many excellent facilities available
+Port de Mallorca marina is one of the best marinas on the island with moorings for boats of 12 – 50 metres in length.
+The marina offers many extra services which include clamping and 24 hour surveillance.

-Palma Airport is located just 8 km east of the city centre.
-Incredibly, this airport frequently services over 20 million passengers per year.
-Palma Airport is equipped with a many shops, restaurants and internet access.
-There are many additional services for VIP’s and those with special needs.
-Here you will also find excellent transport facilities which include coaches, buses and taxi services.
+Palma Airport is lies 8 km east of the city centre.
+This airport services over 20 million passengers per year.
+Palma Airport is full of shops, restaurants and internet access.
+There are many extra services for VIP’s and those with special needs.
+Here you will also find excellent transport facilities.
+These include coaches, buses and taxi services.

 Playa de Palma Resort

-Iberostar is a luxury 5 star beachfront hotel with all the trimmings for an unforgettable holiday.
-This amazing hotel serves only the best international and local Majorcan cuisine with plenty of mouthwatering seafood dishes on the menu.
+Iberostar is a luxury 5 star beachfront hotel with all the trimmings.
+Everything is here for an unforgettable holiday.
+This amazing hotel serves only the best international and local Majorcan cuisine.
+There are always plenty of mouthwatering seafood dishes on the menu.
 For total relaxation head to the luxury spa for a massage or to the fully equipped gymnasium for a workout.